jwisch/LongitudinalRsFC/README.md

 This is the code associated with the analysis for Functional Connectivity Changes Associated with Conversion to Alzheimer Disease
-This manuscript was initially submitted on 5/12/2019 to Neurology.
+This manuscript was initially submitted in September 2019 to Alzheimer's and Dementia.

 ABSTRACT
-Importance: This study longitudinally assesses intra-network resting state functional connectivity (rs-fc) changes in the pathological progression to symptomatic Alzheimer disease (AD).
-Rs-fc changes were assessed with respect to the current Amyloid-Tau-Neurodegeneration (A-T-N) biomarker framework for AD.
-Objective: 1) Identify a global rs-fc signature, composed of a weighted combination of intra-network connections, that differentiated cognitively normal individuals from symptomatic AD.
-2) Assess when changes in the intra-network rs-fc signature occur relative to symptomatic conversion to AD.
-3) Evaluate the intra-network rs-fc signature with regards to AD biomarkers previously encapsulated by the A-T-N framework
+Objectives: 1) Identify a resting state functional connectivity (rs-fc) signature that differentiates cognitively normal individuals from symptomatic Alzheimer Disease (AD).
+2) Assess when longitudinal changes in rs-fc occur relative to conversion to symptomatic AD.
+3) Evaluate rs-fc intranetwork connectivity with regards to AD biomarkers using an Amyloid-Tau(Neurodegeneration) (AT(N)) framework
-Design, Setting, and Participants: We analyzed intra-network rs-fc in a longitudinal cohort of cognitively normal older individuals (n = 335) followed at the Knight Alzheimer Disease Research Center who did or did not subsequently develop sporadic AD.
-Biomarkers, including cerebrospinal fluid (CSF) (Aβ42 and tau), structural magnetic resonance imaging (volumetrics), and positron emission tomography (PET) amyloid and tau were obtained.
+Methods: A global rs-fc signature was analyzed in a longitudinal cohort (n = 335).
+Biomarkers, including cerebrospinal fluid (Aβ42 and tau), structural magnetic resonance imaging, and positron emission tomography were obtained.
-Results: The main source of variance in intra-network rs-fc signature was primary sensory networks.
-Intra-network rs-fc changes occurred more than three years before conversion to symptomatic AD.
-Intra-network rs-fc was most strongly correlated with markers of neurodegeneration and not amyloid or tau biomarkers.
+Results: Rs-fc measures that emphasized global intranetwork connectivity distinguished cognitively normal individuals from symptomatic AD better than individual intranetwork connections.
+Changes occurred nearly four years before conversion to symptomatic AD.
+Intranetwork rs-fc signature most strongly correlated with neurodegeneration markers.
-Conclusions and Relevance: Changes in intra-network rs-fc occur near conversion to symptomatic AD and could serve as a biomarker for evaluating potential therapies later in disease progression.
-Our results suggest that intra-network rs-fc is a neurodegenerative biomarker in the currently proposed A-T-N framework.
+Conclusions: Change in rs-fc occurred near symptomatic onset and is likely a neurodegenerative biomarker within the AT(N) framework.
+Rs-fc changes could serve as a biomarker for evaluating potential therapies.